ShippingEasy/shipping_easy-php/README.md

     $authenticator = new ShippingEasy_Authenticator("post", "/callback", null,"{\"shipment\":{\"id\":\"1234\"}}");
     $authenticator.isAuthenticated(); # returns true or false

 The arguments for the constructor are as follows:

 * **http_method** - The method of the http request.
 E.g. "post" or "get".
 * **path** - The path of the request's uri.
 E.g. "/orders/callback"
 * **params** - An associative array of the request's query string parameters.
 E.g. array("api_signature" => "asdsadsad", "api_timestamp" => "1234567899")
  * **json_body** - The request body as a JSON string.
  * **api_secret** - Optional.
-The ShippingEasy API secret for the store.
+The ShippingEasy API secret for the customer account.
 Defaults to the global configuration if set.

 ## API Calls

 ### Adding an order

-To add an order to a store, first instantiate a new order object with an associative array of the order data.
+To add an order to a store, first instantiate a new order object with the store's API key and an associative array of the order data.
 (A comprehensive list of the data attributes and their definitions can be found below.)

-    $order = new ShippingEasy_Order(array("external_order_identifier" => "ABC123", "subtotal_including_tax" => "12.38", ....));
+    $order = new ShippingEasy_Order("d8821dde1d32f408def40b77273d5c11", array("external_order_identifier" => "ABC123", "subtotal_including_tax" => "12.38", ....));

 Then simply call create to execute the remote call:

     $order->create();

 If successful the call will return a JSON hash with the ShippingEasy order ID, as well as the external order identifier originally supplied in your call.

     { "order" => { "id" => "27654", "external_order_identifier" => "ABC123" } }

 #### Possible Exceptions

 ##### ShippingEasy_AuthenticationError